 German Income Tax Rate

-In Germany your individual Income Tax rate is used to tax short term cryptocurrency gains.
-As well as Income Tax, everyone has to pay Solidarity Tax (Solidaritätszuschlag or 'Soli'), which is capped at 5.5% of income tax.
-This surcharge is imposed as a percentage on all individual income taxes. .
-The Income Tax rates for the 2021 financial year are:
+In Germany, your individual Income Tax rate is used to tax short-term cryptocurrency gains.
+As well as Income Tax, everyone has to pay Solidarity Tax (Solidaritätszuschlag or 'Soli').
+This surcharge is imposed as a percentage of all individual income taxes - but has been substantially reduced as of 2021.

-The Income Tax rates for the 2022 financial year are:
+The German Income Tax rates for the 2023 financial year you'll be reporting on in 2024 are:

 The BMF has also recently clarified that this year holding period also applies to crypto that you've lent or staked - so provided you've held your asset for more than one year, even if you've staked or lent it, it is tax free.
 Previously many investors believed this holding period was 10 years.

 If you've sold, swapped, or spent crypto within one year and made a loss instead of a profit, you won't pay tax on it.
 However, you should track these losses as you can offset these losses against your profits to reduce your overall tax bill.
 If you have no profits to offset losses against, the German Tax Act allows taxpayers to carry forward losses to future financial years to offset against future gains, but only if you report your losses in your tax return.